netxms/netxms-doc/admin/concepts.rst

      - Searches for new nodes by polling information about neighbor IP addresses from known nodes
      - NetworkDiscovery.PassiveDiscovery.Interval
      - Hook::DiscoveryPoll

+Polling intervals can be set for specific objects by adding a custom attribute named ``SysConfig:nnn`` where ``nnn`` is the name of server configuration variable e.g.:
+``SysConfig:Objects.ConfigurationPollingInterval``.

 .. _basic-concepts-dci: